abrahamsurf/citrixbleed2/README.md

 ## Legal Disclaimer

 This tool is intended for authorized security testing and educational purposes only.
 Users are responsible for ensuring they have proper authorization before scanning any systems.
-The authors are not responsible for any misuse of this tool.
+The author is not responsible for any misuse of this tool and you may use this tool at your own risk!

 ## Requirements